Back to application guides

 • Improves consistency for downstream flotation tuning.

-• Best fit when quality penalties are material.
+• Candidate route when quality penalties are contractually material.

 Madagascar graphite route comparison